 - Personalise your experience of using our website

-- Allow you to use the service available on our website
+- Allow you to use the services available on our website

-- Deal with any enquiries and complaints made by you
+- Deal with any enquiries, feedback and/or complaints made by you

 Who do we share your personal information with?